vladospupuos2/SD/README.md

 First of all, go to the server, and once you have loaded into the menu, you can exit.

 **The first function** is responsible for unloading the client component from the data base with content (*sprites, prototypes, sounds and a couple of DLL files*).

-Click on it and wait for completion.
+* Click on it and wait for completion.

-The **"Decoded"** folder will appear in the program folder - a folder with content will be waiting for you there.
+* A **"Decoded"** folder will appear in the program folder - a folder with content will be waiting for you there.

 **The second function** is responsible for uploading files to the client database.
 * Create a folder **"Upload"** in the directory with the program.